 I forecasted that U.S. GDP would fall to $19 trillion in Q2 2020.
 If true, then the total U.S. Debt to GDP would be 421%, up from 346% just two quarters ago.
 At some point, all this debt will matter.

 You will notice that since around 1970, the Total Debt has increased a great deal more than the GDP.
 I believe this was due to the peaking of U.S. conventional oil production.
-As U.S. oil production peaked and declined, the U.S. funded their economic growth more with debt.
+As U.S. oil production peaked and declined, the U.S. funded its economic growth more with debt.
 Now, we can see that the debt is moving up exponentially while the GDP will start to flatten and decline.

 This is terrible news for Americans who hold most of their wealth in STOCKS, BONDS, and REAL ESTATE.